 Sometimes you need to make notes.
 Sometimes it would be rude to make notes.

-As much as you actively listen, you’ll still not remember everything.
-Taking notes can be good.
+As much as you are actively listening, you’ll still not remember everything.
+Taking notes can be a good idea.

 Listening requires being mostly silent and taking on board what someone else is saying.
 Listening for those main points and bringing it all together.
 But it also calls for a response.
 Not a reaction, but a response.